SABS-R3/software-engineering-day1/_episodes/05-containers.md

 - "Doing `x = y`, where `y` is a container, doesn't copy its elements, it just creates a new reference to it."
 ---

 *Container* types are those that can hold other objects.
+Let's create a new Jupyter notebook to explore containers, as well as provide an active record of what we've done.
+Select `New` > `Python 3` from the Jupyter server menu, and name the notebook `Containers`.

 ## Lists